Last updated on October 1st, 2023 at 11:11 am

 Yes, parenting twins is exhausting and challenging but incredibly special and unique.
 I know my experience of how my twins potty trained themselves is very unique and I am lucky.
 I will remember this wonderful experience and reflect on it right before we reach the next milestone and hope that their bond continues to bring them shared success.

 Crystal Duffy lives in Houston with her husband, three little girls, and a yappy little Yorkie.
-Her writing has appeared in Scary Mommy, Mamapeadia, Twins Magazine and she’s a contributing writer for Twiniversity.
-She’s the author of her memoir, Twin to Twin, which details her high-risk twin pregnancy.
-Connect with her on Facebook, Twitter and her blog.
+Her writing has appeared in Twins Magazine and Mamapedia.
+She’s currently working on her memoir Twin to Twin which details her high-risk twin pregnancy.
+Connect with her on her blog.